deep-introspection/OpenBCI_Processing/README.md

 # Modified version of the OpenBCI GUI for OSC control and Spectrum output in a CSV file.

+Edit the "selectedFreqBands.txt" file for defining your frequency bands of interest (allow gain and min/max ajustement).

+OSC are sent to port 12000 at: /openbci/chan{channel name}/{frequency band name}

+Include PureData patch for DMX manipulation and OSCulator patch to monitor values.

+Contact: Guillaume Dumas @ guillaume@hackyourphd.org

 Below is the original README.md

 ---